benoc617/policies/data protection documentation.md

 ## Executive Summary
 This document defines Graylog Cloud backup and recovery systems.
 This is including but not limited to: retention definitions, alerting operations, security and encryption, data availability guarantees, recovery point and recovery time objectives, and the technical details of how the systems work.
 It is both the "why" and the "what" for Graylog Cloud's backup and recovery.

-This policy is designed to protect data within Graylog Cloud to be sure it is not lost, and can be recovered in situations such as:
+This policy is designed to protect data within Graylog Cloud to be sure it is backed up, retained, and can be recovered in situations such as:
 * equipment and service provider failures
 * intentional or accidental destruction of data
 * forced migration
 * other scenarios leading to data loss or corruption

 ## Scope
-This policy applies to all data and configuration within the Graylog Cloud service residing within systems owned/leased and operated by Graylog, Inc., as would be required to completely reconstruct any or all customers' services and data in the covered situations.
+This policy applies to all data and configuration within the Graylog Cloud service residing within systems owned/leased and operated by Graylog, Inc., as would be required to completely reconstruct any or all customers' services and data in the covered situations outlined below.

 ## Requirements
 ### General